 Charity Rally Travel Insurance

+If you are taking part in a Charity Rally, it is important to have a Travel Insurance policy in place before you leave your home.
 A Charity Rally is a fundraising event in which people participate with motorised vehicles that they ride or drive.
 The money is usually generated by the participants themselves through sponsorships and donations.
-The money that is raised is then given to a particular Charity.
-To get a quote by telephone or email, contact us on 0800 047 5065 (FREEPHONE) or 01273 773…
+The money that is raised…

 A Charity Rally is a fundraising event in which people participate with motorised vehicles that they ride or drive.
 The money is usually generated by the participants themselves through sponsorships and donations.
 The money that is raised is then given to a particular Charity.